FRRouting/frr/doc/developer/lists.rst

    .. note::

-      For atomic lists with concurrent access, the value will already be outdated by the time this function returns and can therefore only be used as an estimate.
+      For atomic containers with concurrent access, the value will already be outdated by the time this function returns and can therefore only be used as an estimate.